 Getting Around San Francisco

 San Francisco MUNI provides bus, light rail, cable car, and historic streetcar service throughout the city.
-BART serves downtown San Francisco and the Mission District (just down the hill from the Castro Theatre), and shares downtown stations with Muni light rail lines.
+BART serves downtown San Francisco and the Mission District and shares downtown stations with Muni light rail lines.

 San Francisco’s climate is mild—the temperature rarely goes above 80° or below 40°.
 Be advised, though, that the city’s weather is extremely variable—from season to season, hour to hour, and neighborhood to neighborhood.
 Winter days can be warm, summer days can be frigid and vise versa.
 Be prepared.
 Wear sheddable layers—sweaters and warm scarves are just the ticket.

-Phone use is not permitted in the theatre.
-Not only is phone use distracting for other audience members, it is also disruptive and disrespectful to our performers.
-If you use your phone during a program you will be removed from the theater without a refund.
+Phone use is not permitted during performances.
+Not only is phone use distracting for other audience members, it is disruptive and disrespectful to our performers.
+If you use your phone during a program you will be asked to leave without a refund.